Published Sept 4, 2023

 Like the traditional chemotherapy treatment, IPT is administered through an IV while the patient relaxes in a comfortable setting.
 Patients are first administered a small insulin dose near their tumor sites, followed by low-dose chemotherapy medicine.
 Lastly, the patient is given a dose of glucose (sugar).

 Remember that while IPT treatment uses a lower dose of chemotherapy drugs, it’s usually repeated more frequently than traditional chemotherapy.
-In the early stages of treatment, IPT might be administered as often as twice per week.
-However, schedules are determined at the patient’s initial evaluation and adjusted later on if needed.
+In the early stages of treatment, IPT might be administered as often as twice weekly.
+However, schedules are determined at the patient’s initial evaluation and adjusted later if needed.

 Is IPT Effective for Treating Cancer?